 What Happens If You Don't Report OID Income?

-Failure to report OID income can result in from the IRS.
+Failure to report OID income can result in penalties from the IRS.
 Since OID is considered interest income, the IRS expects taxpayers to include it on their tax returns each year.
 If you fail to report the correct amount of OID income, the IRS may issue a notice of underreporting.
 This could result in fines, interest on unpaid taxes, and even more severe consequences if the error is deemed intentional.
-To avoid these issues, always ensure that you report all income accurately and file your taxes on time.

 Common Mistakes to Avoid with IRS Form 1099-OID